Aliases for AHR Gene

 GeneCards Summary for AHR Gene

 AHR (Aryl Hydrocarbon Receptor) is a Protein Coding gene.
-Diseases associated with AHR include eosinophilic fasciitis and penis agenesis.
-Among its related pathways are AhR pathway (WikiPathways) and AHR Pathway (Qiagen).
+Diseases associated with AHR include Toxic Oil Syndrome and Eosinophilic Fasciitis.
+Among its related pathways are Integrated Breast Cancer Pathway and AHR Pathway (Qiagen).
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is AHRR.

 UniProtKB/Swiss-Prot for AHR Gene